 Location: Field behind Squam Lakes Association headquarters near the water, located at 534 US Rt.
 3 in Holderness.
 Click Here for a Google Map.

-Audience: Ideal ages are between 8-12, but all are welcome!
+Audience: Families with children 8 and under.
 Children must be accompanied by an adult.

 This Week's LRCC Presenter: